betseyw15/events.en/help/skill-builder/customer-journeys/2022/classic-v7-vs-v8.md

 ---
-title: Adobe Campaign Classic V7 vs V8
+title: Adobe [!DNL Campaign Classic] V7 vs V8
 description: Join this session to hear about the latest Product updates as well as understand differences between V7 and V8 from our Product Managers.
 solution: Campaign Classic v7, Campaign v8
 role: Admin, User